Austin Facelift Specialists

 Day of surgery

-You will usually be able to go home on the day of your surgery.
+You will be able to go home on the day of your surgery.
 Have a relative or friend drive you home and stay with you overnight.
-Your surgeon will most likely prescribe pain medications to improve your comfort.
+Your surgeon will most likely prescribe pain medications to improve your comfort and other medications to assist in your healing.

 Day after surgery